FUEL-CRYPTO/fuel/README.md

 # Wallets

-When you start the ./fuel application it will create a wallet address, public key and private key.
-If you are running a blockchain the first address created will be the blockchain address.
-Every coin thereafter will be a wallet address.
+When you start the ./fuel application it will create an address, public key and private key.

+If you are planning to run a blockchain the first address created will be the blockchain address and set of keys and when running ./fuel it will be used as the default wallet address.

+To create a personal wallet address use 'create'.
+Every address created thereafter will be a personal wallet address.

+To change the Fuel CLI from being set to the defaulted blockchain address you can use the 'set_address' to change it to a personal wallet address.
+Note this will default back to the blockchain adress upon restart.

 # Mining